-If you have other questions, contact us at 888-688-1885 (toll-free), 906-813-4035 (text or call), or email firstname.lastname@example.org.
+If you have questions, contact us at 888-688-1885 (toll-free), 906-813-4035 (text or call), or email firstname.lastname@example.org.

 College prep classes including math, science, English, and social studies will keep you on track.
 View our course recommendations for more details.

 Students who have earned 60 or more credits, including transfer credit, credit earned through early college or dual enrollment, or AP, IB, or CLEP will be charged upper-division tuition.
-See the Cost of Attendance for details.
+See Cost of Attendance for details.

 First-year students may have a car on campus, but it's not recommended or necessary for daily travel.
 For longer breaks, students connect with others from their area to find rides home.

 Students can also use the Houghton County Memorial Airport (code CMX), serviced by SkyWest/United Airlines and located about eight miles north of campus.
 Daily flights are available.
 Indian Trails offers regular bus service to the Houghton/Hancock area.
 Check out our directions to campus page for more details.